Who Is Alex Morgan?

 Once the WPS league suspended play at the end of the 2011 season, Morgan joined the Seattle Sounders Women of the United Soccer Leagues W-League, along with other U.S. national team members like Hope Solo, Sydney Leroux, Stephanie Cox and Megan Rapinoe.
 She later joined the Portland Thorns FC and then the Orlando Pride of the National Women's Soccer League.

 In 2012, Morgan landed a spot on the U.S. Olympic women's soccer team.
 At the 2012 Summer Olympic Games, held in London, Morgan won her first Olympic medal, a gold, with the American team.
 The team beat Japan, 2-1, in a revengeful match watched by nearly 80,300—the largest soccer crowd in Olympics history.
 The victory marked the fourth of five Olympic titles won by the American women's squad since women's soccer was first included in the Olympics (1996).

 Hampered by a knee injury during the spring of 2015, Morgan was not at full strength by the start of the FIFA World Cup in June.
 However, the star forward returned to the starting lineup by the close of group play, and went on to help the U.S. women claim their first World Cup title since 1999.

-That summer, Morgan and her teammates were favored to win the gold medal at the Olympic Games.
+Three years later, Morgan and her teammates were favored to win the gold medal at the 2016 Olympic Games.
 In the quarterfinals vs. Sweden, she scored a crucial game-tying goal in the 78th minute.
 However, the Americans wound up losing the match on penalty kicks, marking their earliest exit from Olympic competition in the team's history.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!